louisperenon/ECLAIR-likelihoods/README.md

 ## License

-This suite of modules is licensed under the MIT License.
+This package is licensed under the MIT License.
 See the [LICENSE file](https://github.com/louisperenon/ECLAIR_likelihoods/blob/main/LICENSE) for more details.

 ## Code of conduct

 Please make sure to adere to the code of conduct of ECLAIR (https://github.com/s-ilic/ECLAIR/blob/master/README.md) and cite the references therein.
-When using a likelihood of this package please make sure to cite appropriately the articles (weblinks below) where it has been developed, where the tools involved were first developed, where the data was released as described above and anything else you feel necessary.
+When using a likelihood of this package please make sure to cite appropriately the articles (links detailed above) where it has been developed, where the tools involved were first developed, where the data was released as described above and anything else you feel necessary.